ektasavjiyani/loan_crm/README.md

 1. Open your web browser and navigate to `http://localhost:8004`
 2. Use the login page to authenticate
+3. Use the username `admin` and password `admin123` to login
-3. Access the dashboard to manage customers and activities
+4. Access the dashboard to manage customers and activities

 ## API Documentation